Andrew Joung

 PhD Economics (University of Michigan)

-I am an economist at Tools for Humanity.
+I'm an applied economist, most recently at Tools for Humanity.
+I'm currently looking for my next role in applied economics or data science.
 During graduate school, I specialized in labor and public economics.
 In my job market paper, I use quasi-experimental methods and large-scale administrative data to study the intergenerational transmission of economic shocks and regional labor markets.
 I have also worked on topics related to the future of self-employment.

 Previously, I worked at The Wharton School of the University of Pennsylvania, where I supported large online behavioral experiments and randomized control trials at